Post Care Support Service

 The Royal Commission does not have the power to make grants of compensation to individuals affected by institutional child sexual abuse.
 The Royal Commission can make recommendations about alleviating the impact of past child sexual abuse, but they cannot grant compensation.

-Not directly.
-The Royal Commission can provide your information to law enforcement bodies however the information you provide will be kept confidential unless you agree to it being made public.
 The Royal Commission can communicate information provided to it to law enforcement bodies.
 This could include information you provide in private sessions.
 The Royal Commission will ask you to agree to information you have provided being given to law enforcement bodies.
-The Royal Commission will only disclose information you provide to a law enforcement agency, without first discussing the matter with you, if the Chair of the Royal Commission believes that is necessary to prevent harm to any person.

 If you contact the Royal Commission but the Royal Commission determines that your situation is outside the Terms of Reference, they will discuss this with you and, where necessary, discuss what other options are available to you.
 Where appropriate, they will offer you the contact details of law enforcement agencies, support services and other agencies and provide assistance in contacting these agencies.